Accounting is the process of recording, summarizing, and analyzing a business's financial transactions.

 Accounting is the backbone of all businesses, large and small.
 Accounting is a system for recording, analyzing, verifying, and reporting the results of financial transactions.
 In a nutshell, accounting’s business definition is a method of tracking income and expenses.
 Governmental agencies, tax authorities, and others require businesses to report their financial information.
 A system of accounting is what enables companies to do so.

 Accounting is the process of tracking financial information: transactions, taxes, costs, everything.
-You’ll need to keep a detailed record of all money coming in and going out of your business.
-This will give you a complete picture of your company’s assets, liabilities, and value.
+A business owner generally needs to keep a detailed record of all money coming in and going out of their business.
+This helps provide a complete picture of the company’s assets, liabilities, and value.

 A general ledger is an integral part of accounting.
-A general ledger is where you record all business transactions and anything involving your business’ money.
-You’ll also keep separate records of debits and assets.
+A general ledger is where a business owner or bookkeeper records all business transactions and anything involving the business’s money.
+It’s also helpful to keep separate records of debits and assets.
 This is double-entry bookkeeping.

-There are several types of accounting, such as financial, managerial, and cost.
+There are several types of accounting, such as financial, managerial, and cost accounting.

 One type of accounting is financial accounting.
 In financial accounting, a professional prepares financial statements showing the company’s financial performance.
 But the intention of this type of accounting is to provide information about company finances for people outside the company like investors, suppliers, and creditors.